wcDogg/windows/windows-terminal-fonts.md

 I had to reject a lot of what's on the Internet.
 What got me going is my conviction that editing registries or dinking with `fontconfig` files just shouldn't be necessary and don't count as solutions.
 The thing that stood out for me is that not a single post about these "solutions" included an explanation of what it was actually fixing.
 That told me I needed to formulate my own sense of the problem if I were to find a real answer.

 I had to do some of the work.
 I knew from the start I'd be reporting this issue to someone.
 I have years of experience writing & responding to bug reports.
-I understand how to keep things concise & relevant and how to generate the good will you sometimes need to get things done.
+I understand how to keep things concise & relevant, and how to generate the good will you sometimes need to get things done.

 I was lucky to work with a responsive foundry.
 Even if that weren't true, you should know that what you report & how you report it absolutely effects the attention you'll get.